CIROH-UA/ciroh-ua_website/docs/services/google/google.md

 ### How to access these environments?
 :::note
-To get the access of above environments, please email us at **ciroh-it-admin@ciroh.org** with your github User ID
+To get the access of above environments, please email us at **ciroh-it-admin@ua.edu** with your github User ID
 :::